 What is ISPS, and what does ISPS stand for in shipping?
 Whether you are an existing importer, exporter, trader, or a novice in the shipping and trading business, you need to know the answers to this before you enter into the business.

 Unknown, unforeseen, and unbudgeted shipping and freight costs could mean the end game for your business, so they need to be controlled and monitored closely.

 If you have been checking your freight quotes or gone into the anatomy of a freight invoice, you would have noticed a charge called ISPS Charge or ISPS Surcharge or simply ISPS.
-The ISPS abbreviation stands for International Ship and Port Security, should not be considered as just another acronyms in the world of shipping otherwise filled with abbreviations.So what does isps mean in shipping terms?
+The ISPS abbreviation stands for International Ship and Port Security, should not be considered just another acronym in the world of shipping otherwise filled with acronyms.So what does isps mean in shipping terms?

-This is a rather important item, something which has a deeper meaning than some of the other freight-related charges.
+This is an essential item with a deeper meaning than some freight-related charges.

 What Is The International Ship and Port Facility Security Code (ISPS)?

-If you ask yourself what is the meaning of ISPS, then well, it all started after the 9/11 attacks.
-The IMO (International Maritime Organization) realized that what happened in the air could also happen on the sea or via the sea.
-Thus, the IMO decided to develop, recommend and implement a set of security measures, applicable to ships and port facilities around the world.
+If you ask yourself the meaning of ISPS, then nicely, ted, after the 9/11 attacks.
+The IMO (International Maritime Organization) realized that what happened in the air could also occur on the sea or via the sea.
+Thus, the IMO decided to develop, recommend, and implement security measures applicable to ships and port facilities worldwide.

-These measures termed as the International Ship and Port Facility Security Code (ISPS).
-They are implemented through International Convention for the Safety of Life at Sea (SOLAS), 1974 chapter XI-2 to enhance maritime security.
+These measures are termed the International Ship and Port Facility Security Code (ISPS).
+They are implemented through the International Convention for the Safety of Life at Sea (SOLAS), 1974 chapter XI-2, to enhance maritime security.